-In an effort to help residents recover from the devastation caused by Superstorm Sandy's direct hit last October, the Bernardsville Council agreed late last November to collect all trees and brush destroyed in the storm, and hired a contractor to do the job for about $365,000.
+In an effort to help residents recover from the devastation caused by Superstorm Sandy's direct hit last October, the Bernardsville Council agreed late last November and hired a contractor to do the job for about $365,000.

 That estimate was based on the contractor's survey of the damaged trees around the borough just before the collection was announced, and residents started hauling debris to the curb.